OUR SCHOOL PROGRAM

 Connie Mercier; Director: Head teacher for the Morning Program and co-teacher for the Aftercare Program.
 Focus includes outdoor activities, nature identification, animal care, and humane education.

-Tatum Greco: Morning Program teacher and co-teacher for the Aftercare Program.
+Tatum Greco: Head teacher for Kindergarten Extended Day and co-teacher for the Aftercare Program.
 Focus includes early childhood communication skills, unit curriculum development, and nutrition.